jchatard/Drupad/README.txt

 1° Activate as any other module

-2° Visit Admin > Site configuration > Drupad to configure the module
+2° Visit Configuration > System > Drupad to configure the module

 3° Launch the application from your iPhone or iPodTouch :-)